-Evaluate student learning
+1. Evaluates student learning

 In a Charlotte Mason homeschool, we evaluate what our student learns through narration.
 Term examinations are an extension of this type of assessment.
 Through term exams, you will know what your child learned and what ideas were important to him.

-Confirm long term retention
+2. Confirms long term retention

-Enhance assessment for future learning
+3. Enhances assessment for future learning

-Prepares your child for the real world
+4. Prepares your child for the real world

 The real world rarely has multiple choice, true/false, or fill-in-the-blank questions as part of our daily lives.
 Instead, we have to evaluate situations and come to our own conclusions.
-And we have to be able to communicate those to others.
+And we have to be able to communicate those ideas to others.
 Charlotte Mason style exams allow our children to communicate the conclusions and connections they have made over the past term or year.
 This is excellent preparation for college and life in general.

 How to Implement Charlotte Mason Style Examinations